NilPointer-Software/bdfd-wiki/src/bdscript/channelExists.md

 ```

 ### Breakdown
-- `channelID` - The channel which the bot checks for.
+- `channelID` - The channel which the bot will check for.